JimmyCushnie/JECS/README.md

 Other Useful Functions
 ---

-* `DataFile.ReloadAllData()` reload the data of a `DataFile` from disk
+* `DataFile.ReloadAllData()` reloads the file's data from disk
 * `DataFile.KeyExists(string key)` returns true if there exists a top-level key by that name in the file
 * `DataFile.DeleteKey(string key)` removes a top-level key and all its data from a file
 * `DataFile.GetTopLevelKeys()` returns an array of all the top level keys in a file
 * `DataFile.SaveAsObject<T>(T thing)` and `DataFile.GetAsObject<T>()` let you treat a DataFile as an object of type T, with each top level key being a field or property of that object
-* `SUCC.Utilities.DefaultPath { get; set; }` allows you to set your own default path where files are saved and loaded from if you don't like the default one.
+* `SUCC.Utilities.DefaultPath { get; set; }` allows you to set your own default path where files are saved and loaded from
 * `SUCC.Utilities.IndentationCount { get; set; }` allows you to change the default indentation of data line children

 Platforms
 ---

-Currently, SUCC supports the exact same API on Windows, Linux, Mac OS, and WebGL.
+Currently, SUCC supports Windows, Linux, Mac OS, and WebGL.
 Here are the differences on each platform:

 * **Desktop (Windows, Linux, Mac OS)**: The default file path is the same folder that the game executable is in.
 * **Unity Editor**: The default file path is a folder called `Game/` which is in the same parent directory as your `Assets` folder.
 You'll probably want to add the `Game/` folder to your gitignore.
-* **WebGL**: On web, you don't really have access to a file system.
-SUCC uses [IndexedDB](https://en.wikipedia.org/wiki/Indexed_Database_API) via [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html) to store its files.
+* **WebGL**: On web, you don't really have access to a file system, so SUCC uses [IndexedDB](https://en.wikipedia.org/wiki/Indexed_Database_API) via [PlayerPrefs](https://docs.unity3d.com/ScriptReference/PlayerPrefs.html) to store its files.

 The Future of SUCC
 ---